Vitamins and other nutrients during pregnancy

-If you don’t get enough iron during pregnancy, you may be more likely to:
+If you don’t get enough iron during pregnancy, you may be more likely to experience:

-- Have anemia.
+- Anemia.
 This means you have too little iron in your blood.

-- Be fatigued.
+- Fatigue.
 This means you feel really tired or exhausted.

-- Have a premature baby.
+- Premature birth.
 This means your baby is born too soon, before 37 weeks of pregnancy.

-- Have a low-birthweight baby.
+- Low birthweight.
 This means your baby is born weighing less than 5 pounds, 8 ounces.